himza25/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Task 11: This task is about creating a Python function that returns a list with all values multiplied by a number without using any loops.
 Task 12: This task is about creating a Python function that converts a Roman numeral to an integer.
 Task 13: This task is about creating a Python function that returns the weighted average of all integers tuple (<score>, <weight>).
+Task 14: This task is about creating a Python function that computes the square value of all integers of a matrix using map.